Social-Oceans-Lab/Maine_Seafood_Analysis/README.md

-# Maine_Seafood_Analysis
+# Maine Seafood_Analysis

-Code to analyze data related to Maine's seafood economy
+Our analysis "toolbox" will help researchers, managers, and other interested stakeholders analyze data related to Maine's seafood economy.